 Don’t just accept the first private lender you find.
 Do more research and look for alternatives.
 You might even be eligible for an international scholarship.

 Get pre-approved at different lenders and compare the interest rates they offer you.
 Lower interest rates lead to cheaper monthly payments.
-Loans with lower interest rates are much easier to repay as well and you’ll end up repaying less in the long run.

 Pick the Best Lender for Your Situation